The Frobenius problem for numerical semigroups generated by sequences that satisfy a linear recurrence relation: Introduction

-Finally, we test our results and methods to compute the minimal generating set, embedding dimension, the Apéry set ${\rm Ap}(S_n, \mathbf s_0)$, Frobenius number and genus, on some generating sequences.
+We test our results on some generating sequences.
 For instance, we deal with the generating sequence $(2^k-1)2^n-1$, when $k>2^n$ (this case was not treated in \cite{gu}); we also treat sequences of the form $(a^k-1)a^n-1$, for $a\geq 3$ and $k\geq 1$.